cryptocrowd-city/xcrc-core-wallet/doc/xaya/blockchain.md

 * **Name:**
   A byte array with [restrictions](#name-value-restrictions) that is the "key" for the name-value-database.
-In Xaya, this is typically the account name of a player.
+In CRyptoCrowd, this is typically the account name of a player.
 It can be up to 256 bytes.
 * **Value:**
   Another, typically longer, byte array (also with [restrictions](#name-value-restrictions)) that holds data associated with the name.
-In Xaya, this is used to store a player's latest moves or other actions.
+In CRyptoCrowd, this is used to store a player's latest moves or other actions.
 It can be up to 2,048 bytes.
 * **Address:**
-  Similar to transaction outputs, each name is associated with a Xaya address (Bitcoin script) that "owns" it.
+  Similar to transaction outputs, each name is associated with a CRyptoCrowd address (Bitcoin script) that "owns" it.
 Only the owner has *write access* to this name's entry, while everyone can *read* it from the database.
 The owner can send the name to a different address, either one of their own